 To perform system recovery when your computer boots normally, open the program and choose OneKey System Recovery.
 If your computer fails to boot, press F11 or A during startup (Legacy boot) or choose AOMEI OneKey Recovery in boot menu (UEFI boot) to launch the program and perform system restore from Windows PE.

 Wrapping things up

-If you do not have a backup, you can download free AOMEI Backupper and then create a backup after the issue is fixed.
+If you do not have a backup, you can download free AOMEI Backupper or AOMEI OneKey Recovery and then create a backup to get prepared for possible errors.